Maced2020/hangman_game/README.md

 ### Special Features

-when loading the game a new word will be selected at random from the 'words' list
+when loading the game a new word will be selected at random from the 'words.txt' list